JohnathonNow/WebPortfolio-Hugo/content/blorg/gambling/index.md

 But wait, the example I just gave is Roulette, which has 38 possible numbers.
 So like, can we take X modulo 39?
 Well, no, because 39 is not prime.
-No prime, for example, is congruent to 36 modulo 39: that would mean the prime is equal to 39x + 36, which is the same as 3(13x + 12), meaning it would be divisible by 3 and therefore not prime.
+No prime, for example, is congruent to 36 modulo 39: that would mean the prime is equal to 39x + 36 for some integer x >= 0, which we can express as 3(13x + 12), meaning it would be divisible by 3 and therefore not prime.
 So how can we do a Roulette wheel with this silly idea?

 Well, to give Y different possibilites, we just need to find a prime X that equals kY+1 for some integer k >= 1.